 Lennie breaks Curley's hand on accident.

-Lennie accidentally kills Curley's wife.
+Lennie accidentally harms his puppy and Curley's wife.

 Lennie runs away to hide at the river.

 The workers gather with their shot guns to find and punish Lennie.

 George kills Lennie in an attempt to save him from the others.